leo-cavalcante/fifa19-analysis-and-visualizations/README.md

 Inspired from this dataset: https://www.kaggle.com/thec03u5/fifa-18-demo-player-dataset

 ## Objective
-- Practice visualization tools using Python (and the libraries MatplotLib and Seaborn) learned during the Week 4 of the Data Analytics Bootcamp of Ironhack.
+- Practice visualization tools using `Python` (and the libraries `MatplotLib` and `Seaborn`) learned during the Week 4 of the Data Analytics Bootcamp of Ironhack.
-- Deliver descriptive insights from the dataset in a performance and business.
+- Deliver descriptive insights from the dataset.

 ## Workflow
 1. Import the dataset into a dataframe.